Huntyjobs/hack-cv-optimization-gpt3/README.md

 ## hack-cv-optimization-gpt3

 To use our app please consider a [CV template](https://github.com/Huntyjobs/hack-cv-optimization-gpt3/blob/main/Model%20CV.pdf) that fits ATS format of recruiters.
+The app requires a private token that was given as additional info in the submisssion to the staff of the hackaton.

 This repo contains the code of the backend service that powers our [app](https://cvoptimization-dev.hunty.cloud/).
 The FE was build on React and belongs to a microfrontends ecosystem that is private to our company.
 However the interesting part of the whole product can be found here, as follows.